sukhik8/Project-1/README.md

 # Project-1
 Covid Analysis

-Project Description: We will focus on Covid datasets in relation to the United States.
+Project Description: Focus on Covid datasets in relation to the United States.

 Research Questions to Answer:
 1. What is the efficiency of being full vaccinated or partially vaccinated?